jowharshamshiri/refac/docs/index.md

 ---
 layout: default
-title: Refac Tools - File Management Suite
+title: Refac Tools - Command-Line Tool Suite
 toc: false
 ---

 # Refac Tools

-A comprehensive collection of robust, cross-platform command-line tools for file and directory operations.
-The suite includes **refac** for string replacement, **scrap** for smart file management, and **unscrap** for file restoration.
-Designed for safety, reliability, and performance, making them suitable for mission-critical operations.
+A comprehensive suite of robust, cross-platform command-line tools for developers and system administrators.
+The suite includes **refac** for string replacement, **scrap** for smart file management, **unscrap** for file restoration, and **verbump** for automatic version management.
+Designed for safety, reliability, and performance, making them suitable for mission-critical operations and daily development workflows.

 ## Tools Overview